dthorburn/Gambiae_Sex_Seq/README.md

 2. Install a recent version of [nextflow](https://github.com/nextflow-io/nextflow).
 3. Download a copy of the appropriate reference genome (i.e., the *Anopheles gambiae* reference genome from [vectorbase](https://vectorbase.org/vectorbase/app/record/dataset/DS_2251b21396)).
 4. Clone this repository using `git clone` into your working directory.
-5. Create the conda environment using 'conda -env create --name NanoQC --file ./Conda_Environments/NanoQC.yml' from the Conda_Environment subsidectory [anaconda environment built: 11/2022]
+5. Create the conda environment using `conda env create --name NanoQC --file ./Conda_Environments/NanoQC.yml` from the Conda_Environment subsidectory [anaconda environment built: 11/2022]
 6. Update the project directory path, ephemeral mount path, export the nextflow program path, and add required (and optional) arguments in the `ONT_Basecalling_QC.sh` script.
 7. Run the pipeline using `qsub ONT_Basecalling_QC.sh`.